 In accordance with the authority (Federal and State) listed above, this policy is issued by the Texas Workforce Commission Vocational Rehabilitation Division (TWC-VR).
 Adherence to these rules and regulations issued under the Rehabilitation Act of 1973, as amended by Title IV of the Workforce Innovation and Opportunity Act (WIOA), supports Texans with disabilities in gaining, maintaining, and advancing in competitive integrated employment (CIE).

-Specifically, the purpose of this policy and these procedures is to ensure TWC-VR customers are afforded their basic rights, including the opportunity to exercise their right to vote.
+Specifically, the purpose of this policy and these procedures is to ensure TWC-VR customers are afforded the right to receive assistance with voter registration.

 DEFINITIONS